What is UFAS?

 What can our union do?

-In UFAS, where our now over 200 members represent a small fraction of our bargaining unit and we can’t bargain for contracts or wages, we have to work differently: we organize.
+Operating in a context where the state legislature stripped faculty and academic staff of collective bargaining rights in 2011, UFAS works differently.
+We organize.
 The “organizing union” model works by engaging as many workers as possible, building power by educating workers about the rights we have and advocating for the rights we need.
 Standing together, we are speaking up to management and refusing to accept working conditions that we’re often told are “necessary” or “inevitable” due to political climate or budget cuts.

-We’ve achieved several wins this way, including better pay for Faculty Assistants, assisting in putting a stop to the catastrophic 2020 UW System President search, and most recently by creating transparency around job titles and salaries in TTC.
+We’ve achieved several wins this way, including better pay for Faculty Assistants, assisting in putting a stop to the catastrophic 2020 UW System President search, by creating transparency around job titles and salaries in TTC, and by organizing for paid parental leave.
 At the same time, we’re a long way from the numbers and engagement we would need to be ready to demand change by withholding our labor (yes, that’s a strike).
 Despite that setback, we’ve still managed to accomplish so much.

 What can members do?